 My primary research approach is the investigation of oculomotor and postural control in individuals with acute or chronic neurological deficits with a focus on sports-related concussions and repeated head impacts.
-I have ongoing studies related to concussion identification, recovery, and the relationship between clinical and laboratory based measures.
-One of the aims of my research approach is to discover new methods of assessing sport-related concussion in elite athletes who have greater neuronal resources than normal average individuals.
+I have ongoing studies related to concussion identification, recovery, and the relationship between clinical and laboratory-based measures.
+One of the aims of my research approach is to discover new methods of assessing sport-related concussions in elite athletes who have greater neuronal resources than normal average individuals.
 In addition, I am actively involved in research related to the effect of repetitive head impacts and how it influences the brain via indirect biomechanical assessments.

 - Nicholas G. Murray, Cody Grotewold, Brian J. Szkeley, Douglas Powell, Barry Munkasy (2018).
 Validity and Reliability of the Balance Tracking System during Feet Together Stance.
 Measurement.126, October, p.
 96-101.https://doi.org/10.1016/j.measurement.2018.05.039

 - Nicholas G. Murray+, Katelyn Grimes, Eric Shiflett, Barry A. Munkasy, Megan Mormile, Nathan R. D'Amico, Douglas Powell, Thomas Buckely (2017).
 Repetitive head impacts influence on the postural control system during the course of a single athletic season.
 Special Issue: Long-term outcomes of sport-related brain injuries - International Journal of Psychophysiology.
 DOI: 10.1016/j.ijpsycho.2017.09.018